ShinjiX-Web/360_debut/README.md

-#This is a Test account from Nate for 360
+# Test account from Nate for 360

+* Part 1.
+Modification of product page
+* Part 2.
+Creation of new template
+* Part 3.
+Javascript Test